paddleboard-ai/inspector/README.md

 # Data Inspector CLI Tool

 The Data Inspector CLI Tool is a command-line utility designed to quickly analyze CSV and Parquet files for data quality issues.
-It provides insights into the structure and content of your datasets, helping you identify potential problems and characteristics of your data.
+It provides insights into the structure and content of your datasets, helping you identify potential problems and characteristics of your data before you dive in.

 ## Features